 And while Georgia’s now working as an HR apprentice thanks to support from her keyworker and Centrepoint in Manchester, it’s worth remembering that for the 307,000 people currently thought to be homeless in the UK, the holidays can pose an extremely tough and often lonely reality.

 Watch the latest from MTV News below...

 With child homelessness also at an all time high according to new research conducted by Shelter, this means that one in 11 children are currently thought to be homeless.
-That’s around 130,000 children who are expected to wake up homeless this Christmas and as it stands, this figure doesn’t necessarily tell the full story about the extent of the issue of homelessness in the UK either, as there’s no accurate way to account for those who are ‘hidden homeless’ – that is people with nowhere permanent to live and who are currently couch surfing.
+Around 130,000 children were xpected to wake up homeless over Christmas and as it stands, this figure doesn’t necessarily even tell the full story about the extent of the issue of homelessness in the UK, as there’s no accurate way to account for those who are ‘hidden homeless’ – that is people with nowhere permanent to live and who are currently couch surfing.

 While there are plenty of things that need to be done on a large-scale in order to address this issue, youth homelessness charity Centrepoint UK have some practical advice for what you personally can do if you come across a young homeless person this winter.

 If you see someone sleeping rough on the streets, one of the best things you can do is report them to your local authority, because if they are aware of the person, action can be taken to help address their situation.